chriscerk/study-mc/README.md

 2. `ng e2e` Ensure all end-to-end tests pass

-3. `ng build -prod --base-href study-mc --aot`

-4. `npm run precache`
+3. `npm run deploy`

-5. Copy the contents of the `dist` directory to the server through FileZilla.
+4. Copy the contents of the `dist` directory to the server through FileZilla.

 # Other Information